This is a list of actionable content marketing tips.

 Most topics are SUPER competitive.

-For example, take a super niche keyword like “seo site check up”.
+For example, take a super niche keyword like “site seo check up”.

-According to Ahrefs, this keyword only gets 90 searches per month.
+According to Semrush, this keyword only gets 90 searches per month.

 It’s the same story with most topics nowadays.